-Our rs-FC processing pipelines (Figure 1) considered two main aspects: denoising and parcellation.
-After downloading a given subject's volume, voxel-wise time series were extracted with a binarized brain mask generated from the parcellation template using the nilearn toolbox (Abraham et al., 2014).
+Our rs-FC processing pipelines (Figure 1) considered two main aspects: Denoising and parcellation.
+After downloading a given subject's volume, voxel-wise time series were extracted with a binarized brain mask generated from the parcellation template using the nilearn toolbox (Abraham et al. 2014).
 Next, either denoising or parcellation was performed.
-As a last step in each pipeline, rs-FC was generated by calculating the Pearson's correlation coefficient between all pairs of z-scored regional time series (Pernet et al., 2013) resulting in a $N{Region} \times N{Region}$ correlation matrix.
-Each subject's rs-FC was computed for each phase-encoding run separately.
+As a last step in each pipeline, rs-FC was generated by calculating the Pearson's correlation coefficient between all pairs of z-scored regional time series (Pernet et al. 2013) resulting in a $N{\rm Region} \times N{\rm Region}$

-Figure 1.
-The schematics illustrate the processing pipelines for voxel-wise and region-wise denoising.
+FIGURE 1 | The schematics illustrate the processing pipelines for voxel-wise and region-wise denoising.
 Following the download, each phase encoding run is processed independently.
 Voxel-wise time series extraction precedes either denoising or parcellation.
-The regressors include WM, CSF, GS, their temporal derivatives, and square terms.
-24 motion regressors were included for the minimally preprocessed data configuration only.
+The regressors include WM, CSF, GS, their temporal derivatives, and square terms. \24 motion regressors were included for the minimally preprocessed data configuration only.